mongodb/specifications/source/retryable-reads/retryable-reads.rst

    choose to not retry and simply raise the original retryable error because there is no guarantee that the lower versioned server can support the original command.

+..
+[1] The first and second commands will be identical unless variations in
+       parameters exist between wire/server versions.

 3c.
 If the retry attempt fails
 ''''''''''''''''''''''''''''''